modal-labs/modal-examples/internal/readme.md

 Examples can include a small frontmatter block in YAML format that controls testing and deployment behavior.

-Fields:
+Fields include:

 - `deploy`: If `true`, the example is deployed as a Modal application with `modal deploy`.
 If `false`, it is not.
 Default is `false`.
+Examples should be deployed only if they are a live demo or they are consumed as a service by other examples.
 - `cmd`: The command to run the example for testing.
 Default is `["modal", "run", "<filename>"]`.
 - `args`: Arguments to pass to the command.
 Default is `[]`.
 - `lambda-test`: If `true`, the example is tested with the cli command provided in `cmd`.
 If `false`, it is not.
 Default is `true`.
-Note that this controls execution in the CI/CD of this repo and in the monitor-based testing.
+Note that this controls execution in the CI/CD of this repo _and_ in the internal AWS Lambda monitor as part of `synthetic_monitoring`.
-- `runtimes`: Control which runtimes the example is executed on in synthetic monitoring.
-Default is `["runc", "gvisor"]`.
 - `env`: A dictionary of environment variables to include when testing.
   Default is `{}`, but note that the environment can be modified in the CI/CD of this repo or in the monitor-based testing.

 Below is an example frontmatter for deploying a web app.
 Note that here we `modal serve` in the test so as to not deploy to prod when testing.
 Note that in